Dual Diagnosis Treatment Burlington, IA

 Milani Services Dui Evaluations - 52.1 miles from Burlington, IA

-Milani Services Dui Evaluations is a dual-diagnosis treatment center in Rock Island, IL that provides treatment services for drug and alcohol addiction and mental health disorders that include post-traumatic stress disorder as well as schizophrenia.
+Milani Services Dui Evaluations is a dual diagnosis treatment center in Rock Island, IL that provides treatment for drug or alcohol use and mental health disorders that include bipolar disorder as well as schizophrenia.

 Address: 311 18th Street, Rock Island, IL 61201 in Rock Island County